 A healthy and balanced diet can control weight and build up your body’s immunity to the symptoms of arthritis with natural antioxidants.
 As you plan meals, Dr. Starz suggests that you focus on:

-Proper lifting technique can ease more than just your back pain.
-Lifting puts a great deal of pressure your body’s joints and, when done improperly, can cause pain or further injuries.
+Proper lifting techniques can ease more than just your back pain.
+Lifting puts a great deal of pressure on your body’s joints and, when done improperly, can cause pain or further injuries.
 When lifting:

 At work or home, many of us sit for hours a day.
-One way to break this habit that Dr. Starz recommends is to take breaks if you’ve been sitting for an hour or more by getting up to walk around.
+One way to break this habit is to take breaks if you’ve been sitting for an hour or more by getting up to walk around.
 Maintain good posture to prevent pain triggered by the strain placed on your joints due to a seated position.
 Engage your core, and avoid slouching.

 Stress can trigger or intensify pain.
 Taking a bath or getting a massage can make all the difference in relieving your pain and rehabilitating your joints and tissues.
 Heat therapies also can relieve muscle tension and reduce stress levels.

 Do you have arthritis or joint pain?
-If you have questions about natural remedies to manage discomfort, speak with our rheumatology experts who offer comprehensive services for the full spectrum of musculoskeletal conditions, by calling 1-800-533-UPMC (8762).
+If you have questions about natural remedies to manage discomfort, speak with our rheumatology experts who offer comprehensive services for the full spectrum of musculoskeletal conditions.
+For more information, call 1-800-533-8762.

 Editor's Note: This gallery was originally published on , and was last reviewed on .